 Montelius: Look at the difficulty of cable installation.
 If it's problematic to get cable from wherever your recording equipment is to a particular location, you've got a good candidate for wireless.

 Even though they're wireless, the cameras still require power.
-Therefore, wherever you place them, they still need to be close enough to get 120v power the camera itself.
+Therefore, wherever you place them, they still need to be close enough to get 120v power to the camera itself.
 They also need to be within wireless range of some type of receiver.

 Blanco: The effectiveness of the camera will rely on the optimal signal strength of the wireless transmission.
 Poor signal strength will decrease picture quality.
 Avoid locations with metal surroundings or under power lines.